 As a food, beans can play a role in reducing the risks of developing some chronic conditions and diseases.
-Edible beans give us the richest source of vegetable protein within our food supply.
-They are cholesterol free and low in fat, as well as a very high source of dietary fibre.
-Beans are also an excellent source of energy containing complex carbohydrates as well as a host of vitamins, minerals (see the chart) and other phytonutrients.
+Edible beans give us one of the richest sources of plant-based protein within our food supply.
+They are very low in saturated fat, trans fat-free and a very high source of dietary fibre.
+Beans are also an excellent source of energy containing complex carbohydrates as well as a host of vitamins, minerals and other phytonutrients.

 The bean’s mix of dietary fibre and complex starches give beans an attractively low Gylcemic Index (GI).
 Bean-rich diets have been shown to prolong satiety.
-Beans have been noted to impart other health benefits in that they may help in the control of intestinal disorders (colorectal cancer, and irritable bowel syndrome) and cardiovascular disease (CVD).
+Beans have been noted to impart other health benefits in that they may help in the control of intestinal disorders and cardiovascular disease (CVD).

-Beans may fight cancer.
 Research by Dr. Henry Thompson of the University of Colorado links bean consumption with an organism’s ability to fight the spread of cancer in rats.
 The study showed the more beans the rats ate, the greater their protection against cancer.
-While all the beans used in the research had some affect, white kidney beans (also called cannellini beans), in particular, had amazing results and inhibited the spread of the cancer by as much as 70 per cent.
+While all the beans used in the research had some affect, white kidney beans (also called cannellini beans), in particular, had amazing results and inhibited the spread of the cancer by as much as 70%.

-Beans help control diabetes.
 Research shows that bean consumption can be beneficial in the management of blood sugar levels.
-Beans are a great food choice for diabetics as they have a low glycemic index, are high in fibre, low in fat, and include slowly digestible starches.
+Beans are a great food choice for people living with diabetes as they have a low glycemic index, are high in fibre, low in fat, and include slowly digestible starches.